-- Policy 1.8.d: The City shall provide notice to all hazardous waste collection sites to obtain federal, state and county permitting, as may be required by law.
+- Policy 1.8.c: The City shall periodically obtain an updated inventory of hazardous materials and waste facilities from the Alachua County Environmental Protection Department. - Policy 1.8.d: The City shall provide notice to all hazardous waste collection sites to obtain federal, state and county permitting, as may be required by law.
 A copy of a site's Hazardous Materials Management Plan shall be submitted to the City. - Policy 1.8.e: The City shall prohibit the unauthorized disposal and burning of waste within the City.